alexander-medved/consul/README.md

 # consul
-Consul cluster in docker with ability to connect to another cluster agent <-> cluster(node) <-> remote nodes
+Consul cluster in docker with ability to connect to another cluster: agent <-> cluster(node) <-> remote nodes